msillano/tuyaDAEMON/tuyaDAEMON/README.md

 1) Since 2.2.0, all configuration data are in a ´Global MODULE config´ node, with a friendly user interface (one in every module) to make simple the configuration task.
 Only some special node-red configuration nodes requires the user direct setup: mySQL, MQTT, tuya-smart-device (new devices).

-2)  _CORE_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on `real/virtual/fake` devices, that control the _CORE_ behavior on a device/dps basis.
+2)  _CORE_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on all devices, that control the _CORE_ behavior on a device/dps basis.
 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure:
     - you can edit it directly using the 'global CORE config' node.
     - you can export it to the file `alldevices.json` for backup or to edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.
-    - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` scheletron starting from a _DB of tuya device definitions_.
+    - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` scheletron starting from a [_DB of known tuya device definitions_](https://github.com/msillano/tuyaDAEMON/tree/main/devices).

 2) To reduce the workload in the production environment:
       - `filters xxx` node reduce the info and the DB writing charge (you can also disable/delete the DB nodes if you don't need it).